Bai-YT/ConsistencyTTA/README.md

 # ConsistencyTTA: Accelerating Diffusion-Based Text-to-Audio Generation with Consistency Distillation

 This is the **official** code implementation for the paper \
-"Accelerating Diffusion-Based Text-to-Audio Generation with Consistency Distillation" \
+*ConsistencyTTA: Accelerating Diffusion-Based Text-to-Audio Generation with Consistency Distillation* \
 from Microsoft Applied Science Group and UC Berkeley \
 by [Yatong Bai](https://bai-yt.github.io),
 [Trung Dang](https://www.microsoft.com/applied-sciences/people/trung-dang),